 Green burial is a relatively new, but growing concept in this country.
 It is intended to fill the need for an alternative, environmentally sensitive form of burial, where graves are marked by trees or wild flowers, rather than headstones.

 People of all faiths, or none, are welcome at Humber Woodland of Remembrance, and we try to accommodate your wishes as much as possible.

-Funerals may take place at your own local parish church or other place of worship, or at any location of your choice, including at Humber Woodland of Remembrance itself.
-It is now possible to hold a funeral ceremony, as well as a wake, at Risbury Court Hop Kiln.
+Funerals may take place at your own local parish church or other place of worship, or at any location of your choice, including at Humber Woodland of Remembrance itself, either at the graveside or in the shelter.

 Green burial is becoming increasingly popular, for environmental reasons among others.
 We are fast running out of space for burials in conventional cemeteries and churchyards.
 Seventy per cent of the 658,000 people who die each year in this country choose to be cremated, often because of this lack of space.
 However, Britain’s crematoria units emit 1.3 tonnes of toxic mercury into the atmosphere every year, and this figure is set to increase.
 According to DEFRA, mercury emissions from crematoria will be 2.2 tonnes by 2020, an increase of two thirds.

 We believe it is preferable to be buried in a simple, environmentally friendly coffin in a beautiful and peaceful place.
 If a tree is also planted over the grave, this helps to absorb some of the harmful pollutants in the atmosphere.
 The bereaved family can gain much comfort from watching the tree grow and become part of the beautiful new woodland.
 In the longer term, families can even enjoy visiting the site, which becomes special to them: it is their own bit of countryside, which they have helped to create.